mist-devel/mist-binaries/cores/spectrum/README.md

 ### MMC Cards:
 DivMMC or ZXMMC compatible SD Card interfaces can be enabled in the OSD.
 DivMMC optionally supports 8K built in ROM and 256K RAM.
 The default **spectrum.rom** file contains ESXDOS 0.8.8 preloaded into the ROM.
 This is only DIVMMC.BIN, you'll need /BIN /SYS and /TMP also on the default SD Card (or in a **spectrum.vhd** file).
 Multiface and PlusD NMI menus are disabled when
 ESXDOS is enabled, since the built-in Beta Disk Interface and PlusD interface also won't work.
-If a tape file is loaded via the OSD (indicated by the yellow LED), the DIVMMC tape hooks are disbled.
+If a tape file is loaded via the OSD (indicated by the yellow LED), the DIVMMC tape hooks are disabled.

 ### ROM Format:
 You can create your own **spectrum.rom**, for example to replace +3 ROMs with +3e.
-The format is: ESXMMC.BIN(2x) + TRDOS + 128 ROM0 + 128 ROM1 + +3 ROM0/1/2/3 + PlusD + MF128 + MF3 + 48K ROM + GS(low) + GS(high).
-Each part is 16k.
+The format is: ESXMMC.BIN(2x) + TRDOS + 128 ROM0 + 128 ROM1 + +3 ROM0/1/2/3 + PlusD + MF128 + MF3 + 48K ROM + GS(low) + GS(high) + Currah uSpeech(2x).
+Each part is 16k, except uSpeech, which is 4k.

 ### Special Keys:
 - F10 - enter +D snapshot menu (if IMG/MGT is mounted), otherwise enter Multiface menu.
 Enter ESXDOS NMI menu if ESXDOS is enabled.